cph-cachet/carp.sensing-flutter/carp_backend/README.md

 This software is copyright (c) 2018 [Copenhagen Center for Health Technology (CACHET)](http://www.cachet.dk/) at the [Technical University of Denmark (DTU)](http://www.dtu.dk).
 This software is made available 'as-is' in a MIT [license](/LICENSE).

-## Getting Started with Flutter

-For help getting started with Flutter, view our online [documentation](https://flutter.io/).

-For help on editing package code, view the [documentation](https://flutter.io/developing-packages/).